April 29, 2021

 "Our business continued to gain momentum, driving strong quarterly results which exceeded our prior expectations.
 In the first quarter, net revenues grew 10% and EBITDA1 margin increased 400 basis points from the prior year period.
 These results were bolstered by increased activity in human participant studies and litigation projects.
 Exponent is winning new assignments daily, and at the same time is gradually reengaging on projects that were paused due to coronavirus restrictions and court closures," commented Dr. Catherine Corrigan, President and Chief Executive Officer.

 "The pandemic has altered many aspects of our lives, but one trend that has not abated is the growing complexity of our world.
 Exponent continues to leverage its expertise to understand and enhance human-machine interactions for technologies including wearables, medical devices and advanced vehicles.
 Exponent advises industry and governments on their most pressing engineering and scientific challenges as society continues to raise expectations for safety, health, sustainability and reliability.
 These long-term trends that existed prior to the pandemic are now only strengthening, driving increased demand for our services," continued Dr. Corrigan.

 First Quarter Financial Results

-Net income was $20.3 million, or $0.75 per diluted share, in the first quarter of 2018, compared to $16.6 million, or $0.61 per diluted share, in the same period of 2017.
-As a reminder, in the first quarter of 2016, Exponent adopted a new accounting standard1 for the classification of tax adjustments associated with share-based awards.
-The tax benefit realized in the first quarter of 2018 was $3.9 million, as compared to $6.0 million in first quarter of 2017.
+Net income increased to $30.8 million, or $0.58 per diluted share, in the first quarter of 2021, as compared to $26.3 million, or $0.49 per diluted share, in the same period of 2020.
+The tax benefit for the classification of tax adjustments associated with share-based awards realized in the first quarter of 2021 was $8.8 million which is equal to same period a year ago.

 Today's Conference Call Information